 Onboard Method

-• API—User was added with an API.
+• API—User is added with an API.

 License Assign Method